Creative Laundry Room Cabinetry Ideas

 Take Advantage of Nooks & Crannies

-An oddly angled space could have easily been a throwaway, but a unique combination of cabinets helped to turn it into a practical, pretty laundry room.
+An oddly angled space could have easily been a throwaway, but a unique combination of laundry room storage cabinets helped to turn it into a practical, pretty room.
 No upper cabinets help to keep the room bright and sunny, while a corner sink-cabinet combo offers essential storage.
 On a slim pass-through wall, a narrow cabinet pulls out to reveal an ironing board; closed, it's the home's message center.

 11 of 17

 Homes sometimes don’t have enough space for a separate laundry room, but careful attention to detail can help integrate that workaday space into a mudroom or kitchen.
 Here, this narrow pass-through space supplies a utility sink as well as lots of storage.
 Cabinets stretched to the ceiling offer storage for less-used items.

 For very small laundry spaces, lots of details on cabinets may be visually distracting.
 Instead, focus the use of pattern and color on the floors and walls, particularly if there are open shelves that might benefit from a backdrop.
 These laundry shelves over the washer and dryer provide easily accessible but separate spots for necessities for each of the appliances.